miniwinwm/BluePillDemo/README.md

 Enter Project Name, select C++ if you need it, leave other selections default, Finish

-In <Project Name>.ioc editor Select Pinout & Configuration tab
+In 'Project Name'.ioc editor Select Pinout & Configuration tab

-In Pinout & Configuration choose Categhories then expand System Core then select SYS
+In Pinout & Configuration choose Categories then expand System Core then select SYS

 Under Debug select Serial Wire